René Balcer: Other activities

-In November 2023, René Balcer: Seeing As, a retrospective of Balcer's street and landscape photography, was published by ACC Art Books (UK).
+In November 2023, René Balcer: Seeing As, a monograph of Balcer's street and landscape photography, was published by ACC Art Books (UK).
 Writing in the book's introduction, art historian Robert Hobbs wrote, "Balcer’s most distinctive images participate in the grand historical and metaphorical tradition that joins photography with detective work; the flâneur’s openness to a changing world with urban crimes; and 'seeing as' with eminently metaphoric meanings.
 Balcer’s type of forensic aesthetic resonances with photography’s history, with Barthes’ assessment of its noeme, and with our preponderantly surveillant society in which even an innocent trip to a cash machine can conceivably be viewed as a potential crime setting, making this aesthetic both ubiquitous in our time and especially relevant to it."
 Balcer's photo work has appeared in Cinema Canada, Montreal Star, and in Impressions: the Journal of the Japanese Art Society of America Vol. 32.

 On June 20, 2024, Balcer's first solo photography show in New York City opened at the Hutchinson Modern & Contemporary Gallery.
 The show, René Balcer: Forensics, focused on his photography work in Argentina - "In Forensics, Balcer’s photos speak to the complicity of silence during the years of modern-day caudillos in Latin America and to society’s willful blindness in the face of today’s rising authoritarianism in the Americas.
 In making these images, Balcer was moved by his own experiences during Québec’s 1970 October Crisis in his native Montréal."

 This was followed by Hidden Stories at Alisan Fine Arts Gallery in New York in November/December 2024; the show focused on Balcer's photos of Inuit communities in Canada's Eastern Arctic, referencing the Inuit's history of forced relocations and other encounters with settler culture.

+In November, 2025, Balcer's 2009 Desaparecidos was permanently installed in the headquarters of the Americas Society/Council of the Americas in New York City.
+The work consists of 44 images of porteros electricos or electric doormen standing guard at the entrance of exclusive apartment buildings in the Recoleta neighborhood of Buenos Aires, and is a reflection on class and conscience during Argentina's Dirty War.

+Writing in the online art magazine Hyperallergic, the art critic John Yau wrote of Balcer's work, "His aesthetic is melded to a sense of social justice, which is a constant in all his activities...It is this invitation to investigate what we are looking at and what it suggests about the broader world that distinguishes his photographs from other street photographers, both his modernist forebears and contemporaries...This suspended state, where we do not know what awaits us, recurs in many of Balcer’s photographs — as well as reverberates in our deeply uncertain times."